-This Market Participant's offer is consistent with WEM Rule 2.16C.6A and would be an Economic Price Offer and would not result in an Irregular Price Offer under WEM Rules 2.16C.6(c) and,(d) This Market Participant's offer is consistent with WEM Rule 2.16A.1 and would not constitute an Irregular Price Offer.
+This Market Participant's offer is consistent with WEM Rule 2.16C.6A and would be an Economic Price Offer and would not result in an Irregular Price Offer under WEM Rules 2.16C.6(c) and,(d).

-&lt;sup>40 For emphasis, the inclusion of a cost component related to the degradation of efficiency in this example is plausible given the use of AOC approach for making offers to the Real-Time Market for energy.
+&lt;sup>37 For emphasis, the inclusion of a cost component related to the degradation of efficiency in this example is plausible given the use of AOC approach for making offers to the Real-Time Market for energy.
 In practice, a Market Participant must consider whether its conversion method for producing monotonically increasing Price-Quantity Pairs in the Real-Time Market for energy provides for the recovery of its costs given its expected dispatch for the Contingency Reserve Raise market.